 It's also important to note that it's not just small kids who can have ARFID.
 Children of all sizes may have the condition.

-"Sometimes kids who are normal weight or overweight get overlooked because providers aren't worried about growth," says Dr. Sacco.
+"Sometimes kids who are normal weight or overweight get overlooked because providers aren't worried about growth," says Dr. Ghannadpour.
 "But eating a limited variety may still cause children to be vitamin deficient."

 How is ARFID treated?